alchemyplatform/alchemy-docs/tutorials/transfers-tutorial.md

 ```

 {% hint style="info" %}
-Note that one of the import statements in our previous Python file refers to \_DataTriggerForm \_in a file named`forms.py` This piece of code effects the text that appears on our frontend button and contains a default form from Flask.\
+Note that one of the import statements in our previous Python file refers to _DataTriggerForm_ in a file named`forms.py`.
+This piece of code effects the text that appears on our frontend button and contains a default form from Flask.

-\
-Include below is the code for \_DataTriggerForm \_which lives in our`forms.py` file.
+Include below is the code for _DataTriggerForm_ which lives in our `forms.py` file.
 {% endhint %}

 ```python